LLNL/scisample/examples/codepy_simple/codepy_docs.md

       X3:
         min: 5
         max: 10
 ```

-will result in the following `out.txt` files.
+will result in output identical (or similar) to the following:

 ```
 ::::::::::::::